Home Affordability

 Understanding how much house you can afford

-You probably think you have a good grasp on where your money goes—you know what you pay for your current mortgage or rent and utilities, you know your car payment and insurance cost, and you know how much you pay for student loans or daycare or tuition or piano lessons.
+You probably think you have a good grasp on where your money goes—you know what you pay for your current mortgage or rent and utilities, you know your car payment and insurance, and you know how much you pay for student loans, daycare, or tuition.

-It’s easy to track the big, recurring monthly expenses.
-They generally don’t change, and you know exactly when they’re due.
+It’s easy to track big, recurring monthly expenses, generally known as fixed expenses.
+They don’t change substantially month-to-month, and you know exactly when they’re due.
 But how much do you pay for gas each month?
 What about groceries?
 Dining out?
-Coffee?
+Entertainment?

-Taking inventory of how much you spend monthly—everything from car payments to your daily latte—is vital to understanding the ebb and flow of your finances before you buy a home.
+Taking inventory of how much you spend monthly, including both larger, fixed expenses as well as variable expenses, is vital to understanding the ebb and flow of your finances before you buy a home.
 Getting a clear picture of your actual budget, not the budget that only includes the big recurring bills but also other monthly debts, is a vital step in the home-buying process and can help determine how much house you can afford.

 It’s not all about outputs, though — you need to keep track of your gross monthly or pre-tax income, too.
 That means everything, not just your weekly or biweekly paycheck.
 Income from side hustles or dividends, interest earned on savings, and alimony or child support count here as well.